Watch a manufacturer video

 Note: You cannot connect the Sonos system via both the SonosNet proprietary mesh network and WiFi; you will need to choose one.
 Sonos recommends using its proprietary SonosNet wireless mesh network over WiFi when applicable.
 The Sonos proprietary mesh network will provide a more secure wireless connection with fewer interruptions for optimum performance.
 WiFi is subject to greater interference from other WiFi and 2.4GHz devices on your network.
 WiFi connectivity is not compatible with 5GHz (you will have to use the Sonos wireless mesh network in this case).

-Multi-Zone Compatibility: You can place a PLAY:5 in each zone where you want to listen to music.
-The Sonos wireless music system can accept up to 32 Sonos players.
+Multi-Zone Compatibility: You can place a Connect:Amp in each zone where you want to listen to music.
+The Sonos wireless music ystem can accept up to 32 Sonos players.
 With multiple zones, you can play the same or different songs in different rooms.
-The PLAY:5 can be combined with other Sonos components; including the PLAY:1 or PLAY:5 amplified wireless music speakers, ZP120 amplified zone player, ZP90 zone player, and the PLAYBAR soundbar speaker (all sold separately).
+The PLAY:1 can be combined with other Sonos components; including the PLAY:1, PLAY:3 or PLAY:5 amplified wireless music speakers, the Connect:Amp zone player (ZP120), and the PLAYBAR soundbar speaker; all sold separately.

 Music Streaming Services: Sonos gives you access to unlimited music; such as your iTunes library, your favorite music services, and thousands of Internet radio stations, shows, and podcasts.